-The country’s over 7,000 islands offer plenty of life-style choices for expats living in the Philippines.
-Rural farmhouses, condominiums and rooms in shared apartments are all available.
-As is the case everywhere in the world, housing is not as widely available in urban centers.
+The country’s 7,641 islands offer plenty of lifestyle choices for expats who want to live there.
+Rural farmhouses, condominiums, and rooms in shared apartments are all available.
+As is the case almost everywhere in the world, housing is not as widely available in urban centers.
 The rent is also higher than in remote rural areas.

-The rents for foreigners living in the Philippines are highest in Metro Manila.
-The best and safest way to find a place to stay during your expat life in the Philippines is by recommendations from friends and colleagues.
-Internet listings and classified ads in local newspapers are also a great way to start.
+The rents are highest in Metro Manila.
+The best and safest way to find a place to stay during your expat life in the Philippines is through recommendations from friends and colleagues.
+Internet listings like Philippines Properties and classified ads in local newspapers are also great ways to start.
 Important national dailies include The Philippine Star, The Daily Tribune, or Manila Bulletin.